Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 5. Select your Flagsmith Organisation.
 6. Select the Flagmsith Project you want to associate with the repository where the app was installed to create the Integration.

+### From Flagsmith

+1. In the Integrations Option in the side bar, find the GitHub integration and click on 'Add Integration'.
+2. A window will open asking you to select an organization you belong to.
+3. Select the repositories and save.
+4. In the Flagsmith application, the button will now say "Manage Integration", click on it.
+5. Finally, select the repository you wish to link.

 ## Adding a Flagsmith Flag to a GitHub issue or pull request